Icaro-G-Silva/projectile-trajectory/README.md

-# projectile-trajectory
+# Projectile Trajectory
-Calculates and plot the graph of a projectile trajectory
+> Calculates and plot the graph of a projectile trajectory

+## Objectives
++ Learn more about code in C and Python;
++ Learn more about Data Visualization;
++ Interact with two distinct programs

+## How's it works?
+C program calculates the exact position of a projectile in determinate time, and then generate a file with the data.
+After that a Python program collect that data and plot the graph of the projectile's trajectory.

+### Version
+> 1.0.0